Landscapes of the Kyoto Basin — Displays using mapRaster2

 Kyoto, the ancient capital of Japan where our university is located, is in a basin surrounded by mountains in three directions except the south.
 In this page we show bird's eye images created from digital elevation data (DEM) with other geographical sources using mapRaster2.

-Satellite Imagery (Landsat 7 ETM+: August 25, 2000)
+Imagery (Landsat 7 ETM+: August 25, 2000)

 Earth observation satellite imagery of LANDSAT 7 is draped over the surface